-Fresh organic fruit and veg takes a starring role at Unicorn; we’ve got the biggest selection you’ll find in the North West, and at prices that compare well to our supermarket competitors.
+Fresh, unpackaged, organic fruit and veg takes a starring role at Unicorn; we’ve got the biggest selection you’ll find in the North West, and at prices that compare incredibly well to our supermarket competitors.

 Over the years we have built strong relationships with both UK farmers and European producer groups, so we can sell good quality, fairly-priced organic produce.
 We typically offer around 100 lines on any day.
-As we don’t sell non-organic fresh produce we don’t have to prepack to distinguish at the till, which means you avoid the extra 15-20% price penalty added at the multiples.
-Other benefits of loose fruit and veg is that you can choose which selection you want and really see and smell what you’re getting, while avoiding having to deal with piles of packaging once you get home.
+The vast majority are sold loose, not only reducing single-use packaging but allowing you to choose the selection you want, and to really feel and smell what you’re getting!

 Our Organic Growers

 Local supply is our ideal.
 Year on year we have worked with UK farmers to increase the proportion of UK organic fruit and veg available at Unicorn, and over time it has improved significantly.
 There are some very talented organic growers in the North West, and we hope their numbers may increase with the creation of Farmstart Manchester by The Kindling Trust.
-Our most local growers are Glebelands City Growers, a co-operative of farmers running market gardens in Sale and Stockport.
+Our most local growers are Glebelands Organic Produce, a small group of skilled growers running a market garden in Sale.

 The seasons limit what can be grown here however, so we do rely on organic European and even Southern Hemisphere produce to maintain an impressive range throughout the year.
 We’d always encourage eating seasonally – it’s usually cheaper, tastier, more nutritious and of course a lot less ‘well travelled’.

-Strawberry Fields is an organic oasis ten miles north of Boston, Lincolnshire… Read More
+A family business and organic oasis 10 miles north of Boston in Lincolnshire… Read More

 In 2017 we were proud to establish a Growers Fund, equivalent to 1% of fruit and veg sales for the year and available to applications from all growers currently supplying Unicorn.